-The story of the creature’s capture was revealed to be a hoax perpetrated by the editors Buffalo Republic.
-Like every other newspaper they thought the sea serpent was a hoax, but they couldn’t resist a chance to simultaneously profit off the story and mock the credulous public.
+The story of the creature’s capture was revealed to be a hoax perpetrated by the editors of the Buffalo Republic.
+Like every other newspaper they thought the sea serpent was a hoax, but they couldn’t resist a chance to simultaneously profit off the story and mock the public.

 The Company kept young Daniel Smith on retainer and also consulted other experts including diver John Green and numerous deep sea fishermen.
 They floated any number of plans including temporarily damming the inlet to drain the lake, placing poison bait in the marshes, and declaring open season on sea serpents for anyone with a gun.
 Until they could realize their plans, the company erected a 12′ tall watch tower and kept it constantly manned.

 Alas, like the vigilance committees that preceded them, the Experiment Company never quite managed to spot the beast, let alone capture it.
 That doesn’t mean sightings were rare, though.